 - Networking Events: Are there any relevant professional groups or marketing meetups in your area?

-- Conferences: Large marketing conferences like Inbound and Content Marketing World may be great places to find talent.
+- Conferences: Large marketing conferences, like Inbound and Content Marketing World, may be great places to find talent.

 - Social Media: Reach out to your network for referrals.
 Someone you know might pass along your next great hire.
 Be sure to post about job opportunities on LinkedIn, or even consider doing some cold outreach to promising prospects you find.

-Take this as permission to put people where they're best suited to succeed, not where a chart says they have to be.
+When planning marketing team structures, put people where they're best suited to succeed, not where a chart says so.Click To Tweet

 Add More Capabilities as You GrowThe more your business grows, the more complex your needs may become.
-If you start small with a generalist marketing team, you may find certain areas or tasks drive particularly strong results.
-Or, you might not be able to execute certain tactics, without specialized help.
+If you start small with a generalist marketing team, you may find certain areas or tasks drive particularly strong results, or you might not be able to execute certain tactics, without specialized help.
 In either case, you may be in the position to do one of the following:

 - Add another hire with the skills you need.
 They might be rolled into your marketing team, or act as a team of one until additional hires are brought on board.